 Grape Phylloxera.
-Grape phylloxera is an aphid-like insect with a complex lifecycle that causes galls on either roots or leaves.
+Grape phylloxera is an aphidlike insect with a complex life-cycle that causes galls on either roots or leaves.
 Leaf galls are in the shape of pouches or invaginations and can contain several adults and hundreds of eggs or immature stages (Fig. 10).
 Root galls are swellings on the root, sometimes showing a hook shape where the phylloxera feed at the elbow of the hook.
 At high densities, leaf galls can cause reduced photosynthesis.
 Root galls likely reduce root growth, the uptake of nutrients and water, and can create sites for invasion of pathogenic fungi.
 There is a wide range in susceptibility of grape varieties to both gall types.
-Labrusca-type grapes and vinifera grapes tend to get few, if any leaf galls.
-Some hybrid grapes, such as Baco cause significant injury and even vine death.
+Labrusca-type grapes and vinifera grapes tend not to get leaf galls.
+Some hybrid grapes, such as Baco Noir, Seyval, and Aurora, can become heavily infested with leaf galls.
+Labrusca grapes will get root galls but these tend to be on smaller diameter, non-woody roots that may reduce vine vigor in some cases, but are not lethal.
+The roots of vinifera grapes are very susceptible to the root-form of phylloxera, including galls on larger, woody roots that can cause significant injury and even vine death.
 Indeed, most vinifera grapes grown in the eastern US are grown on phylloxera-resistant rootstock and this is the primary method for managing the root-form of phylloxera.